- + 90Images

 Key Specs of Hyundai i20 N Line

-Hyundai i20 N Line Variants: It is sold in two trims: N6 and N8.
+Hyundai i20 N Line Variants: Hyundai offers it in two trims: N6 and N8.

-Hyundai i20 N Line Features: Hyundai has equipped it with a 10.25-inch touchscreen infotainment system, a sunroof, ambient lighting, wireless charging, and BlueLink connected car tech.
+Hyundai i20 N Line Features: The carmaker has packed it with a 10.25-inch touchscreen infotainment system, a sunroof, ambient lighting, wireless phone charging, and BlueLink connected car tech.
 It also gets LED projector headlamps, cruise control, and a tyre pressure monitoring system.

-Hyundai i20 N Line Safety: Its safety kit includes six airbags, electronic stability control, hill assist, and rear parking sensors.
+Hyundai i20 N Line Safety: The i20 N Line’s safety kit includes six airbags, electronic stability control, hill assist, and rear parking sensors.

 Hyundai i20 N Line Price